Don’t let the analytics of your website scare you! Though

 guest blog posts, and promotional materials on a different website can send you

-traffic gained through users clicking on organic search results via search
+This type of traffic is gained through users clicking on organic search results via search

-in search naturally, without the aid of any paid ads, is called Search Engine
+in search naturally, without the aid of any paid ads, is called 'search engine optimization' (SEO).

 and products get found easier online without the aid of paid advertising, which